neijrr/nextcloud_passwords_handbook_ru/Developers/App-Requirements.md

 * Link to the sources
 * Supported Systems/Browsers etc.
 * Information how we can test your app
+* Does your app support client side encryption?

 ## Removing apps